reececomo/tinybuf/README.md

 }
 ```

-## ✨ Handling formats
+## ✨ Receiving multiple formats

-By default, each format includes an unsigned 16-bit integer identifier (called `Id`).
+By default, each format includes a 2-byte identifier (called `Id`).
 This is used to identify/decode data.

-You can explicitly override `Id` in the `BinaryCoder` constructor, or even disable it entirely by passing in `false`.
+You can explicitly override `Id` in the `BinaryCoder` constructor, or disable entirely by passing `false`.

 ### BinaryFormatHandler